 These plans include premium support from more knowledgeable WordPress engineers.
 It is like having your small team of developers take care of your website maintenance.

-When and Who Needs Managed WordPress Plan?
+When and Who Needs a Managed WordPress Plan?

-However, if you started out on a shared plan and now your website is bringing in enough revenue and traffic, then upgrading to a managed WordPress plan can be a good idea.
+However, if you started on a shared plan and now your website is bringing in enough revenue and traffic, then upgrading to a managed WordPress plan can be a good idea.

 Cons of Choosing a Managed WordPress Plan